What Is Drone Business Insurance?

 4. 4

-Buying a policy gets you covered, but being ready to work takes a few more steps.
-Your commercial clients will ask for a certificate of insurance before allowing you on-site and may require you to add them to your policy as an additional insured.
-Confirm your FAA Part 107 certificate is current, your aircraft are registered and any airspace authorizations for upcoming shoots are approved because arriving without these can cost you the job regardless of what your policy covers.
+Commercial clients require a certificate of insurance before allowing you on-site and may require you to add them as an additional insured.
+Confirm your FAA Part 107 certificate is current, your aircraft are registered and airspace authorizations for upcoming shoots are approved.
+Arriving without any of these can cost you the job regardless of what the policy covers.

 5. 5

-Your coverage needs today may not fit your business in 12 months.
-Taking on a commercial client with higher contract requirements, upgrading to a more expensive aircraft or expanding into construction documentation or event production each shifts your risk profile in ways your current policy may not address.
-Review your coverage at least once a year and before you sign any contract that's materially larger or different from what you've taken on before.
+Coverage that works today may not work in 12 months.
+Taking on a commercial client with higher contract requirements, upgrading to a more expensive aircraft or expanding into construction documentation or event production each shifts your risk profile.
+Review coverage at least once a year and before signing any contract that's materially larger or different from your existing work.

 Get Drone Business Insurance Quotes